-Pharmaceutical industry is one of the most potential industry which has huge profit margins.
-Extensive growth and knowledge is required with frequent changes for better technology and results.
+The pharmaceutical industry is one of the most potential industry which has huge profit margins.
+Extensive growth and knowledge are required with frequent changes for better technology and results.
 Starting from early to the final stage there are gigantic chances of the product’s to face success or failure.
-Apart from these challenges, a large amount is invested to launch product in the market.
-In this entire process starting from drug designing to manufacturing, IPR plays an vital role.
-Intellectual Property Rights today are the most strategic and powerful asset of all large and Multinational Companies throughout the world, providing continued global market, economic dominance and profitability.
+Apart from these challenges, a large amount is invested to launch products in the market.
+In this entire process starting from drug designing to manufacturing, IPR plays a vital role.
+Intellectual Property Rights today are the most strategic and powerful asset of all large and Multinational Companies throughout the world, providing continued global market, economic dominance, and profitability.
 Multinational companies decide mergers and acquisitions on the basis of Intellectual Property Assets.
-All companies irrespective of their size get their technology Patented/Registered which makes their assets safe for trading license, joint R&D/Production ventures, recognized globally.
+All companies irrespective of their size get their technology Patented/Registered which makes their assets safe for a trading license, joint R&D/Production ventures, recognized globally.

 Extension of Patent Life by Making Modification in Drugs

-Pharmaceutical R&D is an expensive and time consuming process which may take 8-10 years to complete.
-Companies are well aware of the time consumed in review and approval process by regulatory bodies before a new drug gets approval for marketing.
-So in order to recoup the considerable time and resources invested in the drug development and approval process the pharmaceutical companies depend on exclusivity provisions granted by the regulatory bodies.
+Pharmaceutical R&D is an expensive and time-consuming process that may take 8-10 years to complete.
+Companies are well aware of the time consumed in the review and approval process by regulatory bodies before a new drug gets approval for marketing.
+So in order to recoup the considerable time and resources invested in the drug development and approval process, the pharmaceutical companies depend on exclusivity provisions granted by the regulatory bodies.

 Official methods include provisions by some regulatory bodies such as Data exclusivity, Orphan drug exclusivity, Paediatric exclusivity and the 180-day exclusivity (Hatch Waxman Act, U.S. Food and Drug Administration), Supplementary protection certificate (European Medical Agency), whereas

-However, the Pharmaceutical Association of Malaysia (PhAMA) is arguing with government that modifications do make a difference because different salts carry different pharmacological properties which put forth different effects on patients.
-Moreover, different salts are patented alone as each carry different properties altogether.
+However, the Pharmaceutical Association of Malaysia (PhAMA) is arguing with the government that modifications do make a difference because different salts carry different pharmacological properties which put forth different effects on patients.
+Moreover, different salts are patented alone as each carries different properties altogether.

-Pharmaceutical companies are usually at high-risk as once a drug has been successfully created, it is susceptible to being copied by third party through reverse engineering as pharmaceutical compounds can be easily imitated once they have been discovered hence, patent protects the rights of inventor and invention.
-It third party voids their rights, they are bound to undergo Legal consequences.
+Pharmaceutical companies are usually at high-risk as once a drug has been successfully created, it is susceptible to being copied by a third party through reverse engineering as pharmaceutical compounds can be easily imitated once they have been discovered hence, a patent protects the rights of the inventor and invention.
+If third-party voids their rights, they are bound to undergo Legal consequences.